spatialos/UnrealGDK/SpatialGDK/Documentation/content/spatialos-concepts/schema.md

 Select **Schema (Full Scan)** if you have:

 * Not generated any schema for your project.
-* Added a class with replicated properties to a level that is not currently loaded by the Editor.
+* Added a class with replicated properties that is not currently loaded by the Editor.
 * Edited a class with replicated properties that is not currently loaded by the Editor.

 Select **Schema** if you have: